• Skip to primary navigation

 During Akita Kanto Matsuri, performers balance extremely large kanto (bamboo poles) with rows of lit paper lanterns.
 These kanto typically range in size, the largest having 46 paper lanterns with lit candles inside.
 These specific kanto are around 40 feet (12 meters) tall and weigh 110 lbs (50 kg).

-Balancing kanto poles with lanterns at Akita Kanto Matsuri
+Balancing kanto poles with lanterns at Akita Kanto Matsuri in Japan

 Some of the smaller kanto at the festival.